dscho/pagefind-xkcd-demo/content/comics/2016-7-8-gnome-ann.md

 title: "Gnome Ann"
 num: 1704
 alt: >-
-  President Andrew Johnson once said, "If I am to be shot at, I want Gnome Ann to be in the way of the bullet."
+  President Andrew Johnson once said, "If I am to be shot at, I want Gnome Ann to be in the way of the bullet.".
 img: https://imgs.xkcd.com/comics/gnome_ann.png
 ---
-The Legend of Gnome Ann
+The <big>Legend</big> of <big>Gnome Ann</big>

 [At the beach, between a clock hanging in the air, showing 10 past 10 and the shoreline, Gnome Ann, a woman with curly hair and a black triangular hat, stands with her arms outstretched towards the clock and the sea.
 For each of the first five panels a text is written within a frame above the drawings.]